HPCToolkit/hpcviewer.e4/INSTALL.md

 ### Getting the source code into the Eclipse IDE

-- Git clone hpcviewer repository https://gitlab.com/hpctoolkit/hpcviewer
+- `git clone https://gitlab.com/hpctoolkit/hpcviewer` to your local system
 - Start Eclipse
 - Open the Import window via the menu File > Import
 - Select the import wizard General > Existing Projects into Workspace and click Next >